 "Oh, thank you kind sir!
 Thank you!
-I will always be grateful for what you have done.
-Now I can take the food to my sick grandmother!"
+I will always be grateful for what you have done."

 The girl handed Graham the bouquet of flowers she was carrying.
 "Take these as a gift of appreciation from me.
 Please."
-Then she dashed off to the cottage.
+Then she dashed off.